-

 • ICP-MS / ICP-OES: for metals and minerals (lead, aluminum, cadmium, iron, etc.)

-Each method is selected according to the type of substance, the material tested and the applicable regulations.
+Each method is selected according to the type of substance, the material being tested, and the applicable regulations.

 Affected matrices